 Recommended Measures of Control of Millipedes

-D-Fense SC or Cyper WP work well, sprayed 3 feet out, along the foundation and 3 ft. up the exterior wall as well as sprayed around the entry pts, like doors and windows.
-Cyonara 9.7 will not leave a visilble residue, Cyper WSP, as a wettable powder does leave a visible residue, which is noticible against darker surfaces.
+- LamdaStar UltraCap 9.7 or Cyper WSP work well, sprayed 3 feet out, along the foundation and 3 ft. up the exterior wall as well as sprayed around the entry points, like doors and windows.
+LambdaStar Ultra Cap 9.7 does not leave a visilble residue, Cyper WSP, as a wettable powder does leave a visible residue, which is noticible against darker surfaces.

 - Repeat treatments of these suggested liquid residual insecticides every 3 months